confluentinc/learn-kafka-courses/kafka-streams/README.md

 Record produced - offset - 1 timestamp - 1622133855717
 Record produced - offset - 2 timestamp - 1622133855717
 ```
+Each exercise is incomplete, and it's up to you to follow the instructions and hints in the comments to get each application into running shape.
+There's also a `solution` directory in each module that contains the fully completed example for you compare with your version or to help you if you get stuck.

 #### Basic Operations

+It's recommended to watch the [Basic Operations lecture](https://developer.confluent.io/learn-kafka/kafka-streams/basic-operations/) and the [Hands On: Basic Operations](https://developer.confluent.io/learn-kafka/kafka-streams/hands-on-basic-operations/) videos first.

 The basic operations exercise demonstrates using Kafka Streams stateless operations like `filter` and `mapValues`.
 You run the basic operations example with this command ` ./gradlew runStreams -Pargs=basic` and your output on the console should resemble this: